PerfectlySoft/PerfectDocs/guide/staticFileContent.md

 ```

 Note the `server.documentRoot = "./webroot"` line.
-It means that if there is a styles.css document in the specified webroot directory, then a request to the uri "/styles.css" will return that file to the browser.
+It means that if there is a styles.css document in the specified webroot directory, then a request to the URI "/styles.css" will return that file to the browser.

 The following example establishes a virtual documents path, serving all URIs which begin with "/files" from the physical directory "/var/www/htdocs":